krakowski/ilias-cli/README.md

+> :warning: &nbsp; **NO LONGER MAINTAINED**
+>
+> This project is no longer maintained.
+Please see https://github.com/YellowOfTheEgg/ilias-cli for an updated version.

 This is a small console application with the primary goal of managing and grading exercise tasks within the ILIAS eLearning platform.